szow79/new_relic/README.md

 **step 3 - run server on localhost:**
 * run `rails s` in terminal at project root
 * open your browser and navigate to localhost:3000/customers

+## Testing

+For this project we use RSpec.
+Please make sure all the test cases are passed before pushing to master

+**how to run test cases**

+* navigate to project root and run `rspec spec/`